What Is Term Insurance?

 Due to a plethora of insurance options available in the market, a majority of customers tend to overlook the simplest type of insurance.
-Being the purest form of insurance, term insurance provides coverage to the policyholder as well as offers financial security to his/her family.
+Being the simplest form of insurance, term insurance provides life cover to the policyholder and offers financial security to his/her family.
 The idea behind term insurance is the protection of the policyholder and his/her family as it ensures that the family is sound and secure, even in the policyholder’s absence

 Before purchasing term insurance, understanding the basics of term insurance policies is a must.
 Knowing the benefits and the working of term insurance makes sure that you make informed decisions at the time of purchase.
-Hence, go through the working of term insurance mentioned below.
-Take a look:
+Hence, go through the working of term insurance mentioned below:

 Amongst other life insurance policies, a term plan is the most affordable means for the long term security of your family.
-When you opt for a term policy, the nominees are eligible for a death benefit in case of an unfortunate event of death of the policyholder.
+When one opts for a term policy, the nominees are eligible for a death benefit in case of an unfortunate event of death of the policyholder.
 This death benefit can help them lead a stable lifestyle even without the presence of the policyholder.
-Moreover, due to its lack of provision of maturity benefit, term insurance allows low premium payment.
 For instance, let’s suppose that a policyholder has a term insurance cover of Rs.
-1 crore, for a policy term of approximately 10 years.
-If the policyholder dies within these 10 years, the insurance company will pay out the entire sum of Rs.
+1 crore, for a policy term of 35 years.
+If the policyholder dies within these 35 years, the insurance company will pay out the entire sum of Rs.
 1 crore to the beneficiary/ nominee of the policyholder, subject to policy terms & conditions.

 What are the benefits of term insurance?